UNO-CYBR-8420-Team1/CYBR8420-Suricata/Use Cases/Use Case Brainstorming.md

 *Description**: The Security analyst relies on rules set up on the IDS/IPS to detect troubles.
 When the IPS/IDS detects one of these rules, Suricata follows the rule setup and alerts the Security Analyst.

-#use case created but need to figure out how to add to doc
+#use case created and placed in files
+#see UseCase#9Ben.png
+#updated Use Case Updated Ben #9.png

 **Misuse Case:**